dangerfarms/newcomers-guide/section-2/1-Tools/docker.md

 4. Run `rm -rf ~/Library/Containers/com.docker.*` to remove the data folder
 5. Install as per the Docker for Mac guide.

+**no/intermittent internet connection within containers** If within side any container you are unable to run package installs, curl, pip or any other tool for downloading binaries/libraries, you may need to update your DNS settings.

+1. Open `Network` via Spotlight or other means
+2. Select your wifi connection and choose Advanced > DNS
+3. Remove any entries you may have and replace with 8.8.8.8 and 8.8.4.4 (Google's DNS servers)
+4. If these are already the only 2 DNS servers, cry for a short while then ask for help!

 ##Practice